CopperSpice API 1.8.1

 apam/pm display. ap will be replaced by either "am" or "pm".

 All other input characters will be ignored.
-Any sequence of characters that are enclosed in singlequotes will be treated as text and not be used as an expression.
-Two consecutive singlequotes ("''") are replaced by a singlequote in the output.
+Any sequence of characters which are enclosed in single quotes will be treated as text and not used as an expression.
+Two consecutive singlequotes are replaced by a single quote in the output.

 FormatResult